jrdeslippe/perfportsite/docs/case_studies/qcd/kokkos_implementation.md

     }
 };
 ```

+Note that since we linearized the site index, we need to compute the neighboring site indices manually.
+On architectures with poor integer arithmetic performance this might lead to a significant performance penalty.
+Therefore, we implement a neighbor class which either holds a pre-computed neighbor table or computes the site neighbor for a given direction on the fly.
+In our performance measurements we use the implementation which gives the best performance for a given architecture.

 ## Complex Numbers and C++
 We want to emphasize a subtle performance pitfall when it comes to complex numbers in C++.
 The language standards inhibit the compiler to efficiently optimize operations such as